ccrma/chugins/DbFM/README.md

 chugin is similar but much less rigorous in its DX10 emulation.

 The synth is designed to replicate the DX7 audio processing pipeline which is a 6-unit pipelined FM system.
-We migrated the 16-bit audio pipeline to floating point (losing many of the associated performance optimization) favoring generic/portable simplicity over fixed-pt, NEON-tuned implementation.
+We shim the 16-bit audio synth into ChucK's floating point tick.

 The goal is to ensure that existing DX7 presets/patches produce a useable result in this environment.